There’s a few dates you’ll never forget.

 So for sure, being traded to Houston made it much

-But I’d be lying if I said I was a little upset by not getting
+But I’d be lying if I said I wasn't a little upset by not

-closure from Denver.
-Because I never spoke to anybody in Denver
+getting closure from Denver.
+I never spoke to anybody in Denver

 about the trade.
 I can’t say for sure why they traded me, but I was